 Parking informationNo official parking.
 There is limited parking near the allotments on Hill End Road.

 Opening timesOpen at all times

 About the reserve

 The highlight of the wood is the abundance of flowers in spring.
 Bluebells form a stunning carpet, along with yellow archangel, lesser celandine, wood anemone and the uncommon coralroot bittercress.
 Golden saxifrage and marsh marigolds grow on stream banks and around the pond.
-The pond is also important for dragonflies and amphibians.
 The wood is rich in invertebrates and birds, including all three British species of woodpecker.

 Spring: Blackcap, bluebell, coralroot bittercress, great spotted woodpecker.

 Summer: Fly agaric fungi, redwing, tawny owl.

 Autumn/ Winter: Brown and migrant hawker dragonfly, speckled wood butterfly.

 Site entrance:There are public footpaths to the site’s entrance from